djhogan/djhogan.github.io/content/post/svd-is-your-friend.md

 +++

-# What the heck is the Singular Value Decomposition?

-## What the heck is the Singular Value Decomposition?

 I used to be afraid of this thing.
 Gloss over it whenever it was mentioned in an article.
+Here is the equation:

+$$ X = U \Sigma V^* $$